abdus/rust-notes/docs/_notes/ch-3-guessing-game.md

 };
 ```

-Variable Shadowing is **the process of redeclearing a already defined variable with a new type**.
+Variable Shadowing is **the process of redeclaring a already defined variable with a new type**.
 This is a unique thing allowed in Rust!
 Shadowing helps a programmer to save-up memory space by reusing a variable.

 **`u32`** (unsigned 32 bit Integer) is the data type the string is to be converted to.